zephyrproject-rtos/zephyr/doc/develop/languages/cpp/index.rst

 form.
 Instead, it allows configuring the build system to link against the pre-built C++ standard library included in the C++ compiler toolchain.

+To enable C++ standard library, select an applicable toolchain-specific C++ standard library type from the :kconfig:option:`CONFIG_LIBCPP_IMPLEMENTATION` in the application configuration file.

-For instance, when building with the :ref:`toolchain_zephyr_sdk`, the build system can be configured to link against the GNU C++ Standard Library (``libstdc++.a``) included in the Zephyr SDK, which is a fully featured C++ standard library that provides all features required by the ISO C++ standard including the Standard Template Library (STL).
+For instance, when building with the :ref:`toolchain_zephyr_sdk`, the build system can be configured to link against the GNU C++ Library (``libstdc++.a``), which is a fully featured C++ standard library that provides all features required by the ISO C++ standard including the Standard Template Library (STL), by selecting :kconfig:option:`CONFIG_GLIBCXX_LIBCPP` in the application configuration file.

-To enable C++ standard library, select the :kconfig:option:`CONFIG_GLIBCXX_LIBCPP` (for Zephyr SDK and other GCC-based toolchains) or an applicable toolchain-specific C++ standard library type from the :kconfig:option:`CONFIG_LIBCPP_IMPLEMENTATION` in the application configuration file.
+The following C++ standard libraries are supported by Zephyr:

+* GNU C++ Library (:kconfig:option:`CONFIG_GLIBCXX_LIBCPP`)
+* ARC MetaWare C++ Library (:kconfig:option:`CONFIG_ARCMWDT_LIBCPP`)

+A Zephyr subsystem that requires the features from the full C++ standard library can select, from its config, :kconfig:option:`CONFIG_REQUIRES_FULL_LIBCPP`, which automatically selects a compatible C++ standard library unless the Kconfig symbol for a specific C++ standard library is selected.

 .. _`C++ Standard Library`: https://en.wikipedia.org/wiki/C%2B%2B_Standard_Library
 .. _`Standard Template Library (STL)`: https://en.wikipedia.org/wiki/Standard_Template_Library